 - Small Building Works Contract (PDF)

-As a consequence of the Treasury Laws Amendment (2017 Enterprise Incentives No. 2) Act 2017 (Cth) ("the Act") which comes into effect as of 1 July, 2018, QBCC has amended its domestic building contracts to better address a party's right to terminate the contract for reasons related to the insolvency of the other party to the contract.
-QBCC will not be providing commercial contracts and these have been removed from the website.
+As a consequence of the Treasury Laws Amendment (2017 Enterprise Incentives No. 2) Act 2017 (Cth) ("the Act") which came into effect on 1 July, 2018, QBCC has amended its building contracts to better address a party's right to terminate the contract for reasons related to the insolvency of the other party to the contract.

-As the Act applies to all contracts entered after 1 July, 2018 QBCC is concerned to ensure any person entering a contract after that date uses the updated version of the Contract or a different contract to avoid certain existing clauses being deemed to be unenforceable by the Act.
-If you currently have a copy of the current version of the above QBCC contracts dated prior to 1 July, 2018, please discard that contract and replace it with a more recent version which reflects the changes introduced by the legislation mentioned above.
+As the Act applies to all domestic and commercial building contracts entered after 1 July, 2018, QBCC is concerned to ensure any person entering a contract after that date uses an updated version of the contract, or a different contract, to avoid certain existing clauses being deemed to be unenforceable by the Act.
+If you have a copy of a QBCC or other building contract dated prior to 1 July, 2018, you should discard that contract and replace it with a more recent version which reflects the changes introduced by the legislation mentioned above.

 Consumers are reminded that the termination of any contract is a significant step which should not be taken without prior legal advice from an experienced lawyer.